mayuriruparel/flutter_demo_apps/fadein_demo/README.md

-# flutter_sqflite_demo
+# flutter_fadein_images_demo

-A Flutter Tutorial project Demonstrating on how to use SQFlite in Flutter applications.
+A Flutter Tutorial project Demonstrating on how to use Fadein Images in Flutter applications.

 # Learn Flutter with Mayuri Ruparel